External Query API Reference

 }

-Creating an Error Response
+Creating a General Error Response

-key.
+The body of the error response must be a JSON object containing a single message key.
 The string value of this key will be displayed to the user in the DealHub UI.
+Here is an error message example:

 {